codeflorist/quakespasm/README.md

 - Arcane Dimensions
 - etc.

 As usual, expansion packs and mods are placed inside subfolders and then launched by stating the subfolder via the `game` parameter (e.g. `quakespasm-openvr.exe -game hipnotic`).
-This package comes included with a standard set of batch files for all expansion packs and the most common add-ons.

 Quake Enhanced Edtion (aka Re-Release) stores it's Add-Ons in `C:\Users\<your-user>\Saved Games\Nightdive Studios\Quake\`.
 You have to copy the subfolders (e.g. `honey` or `q64`) of this folder into the folder where `quakespasm-openvr.exe` is located and launch the Add-On like stated above.